mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

 >This parm allows you to set a customized icon that the ZVC will display to visually identify the Audio Stream that is typically used for alarms.
 If specified, the value must be the full path and file name of an icon file in PNG format that resides in the device file system.
 An icon size of 48x48 pixels is recommended.

+>**Note:** This parm is optional and is not required to be present in the Request XML document.

 >**Note:** If the value of this parm is empty (a length of 0), or if the value provided does not reference an icon file, then no customized icon will be specified for the Audio Stream.
 This will cause ZVC to display the default icon defined for the Audio Stream.